Rackneh/SystemLinkCreator/README.md

 *This is essentially how Vortex Mod Loader from the Nexus seperates mod folders in the AppData folder from the game "Mods" folders.

 I currently use this myself to add all my game backups to rom folders on my steamdeck.
-Allowing me to have both roms on the deck's limited storage and also be able to use my full backup for all my roms when home.
+Allowing me to have my favourite roms on my steamdeck and load every other game from the network when I'm home through a single console-specific front-end "roms" folder.